wangziqi2013/wangziqi2013.github.io/_posts/2018-04-07-Concurrent-Certifications-by-Intervals-of-ts-in-distributed-dbms.markdown

 committed.
 For example, a transaction that reads a data item conflicts with another transaction that pre-writes the same data item.
 No matter which one commits first, the reading transaction must be serialized before the pre-writing transaction.

+It is therefore necessary to resolve conflicts between reading transactions when they commit, in addition to resolving conflicts with committed transactions during the read phase.
+The same timestamp interval technique is used.
+When a transaction commits, it first enters a critical section, which blocks all commit requests and read requests to any data item in its write set.
+Blocking reads is necessary, because otherwise a read request between the validation and the write phase may introduce a dependency cycle, as we shall see later.